-As a Senior Lecturer within the School of Clinical & Applied Sciences, Helen currently teaches on the BSc and MSc Sports and Exercise Therapy programmes.
+As a Senior Lecturer within the School of Health, Helen currently teaches on the BSc and MSc Sports and Exercise Therapy programmes.
 She is involved in all levels of study from 4-7, and currently modules leads on Level 4 Skills for Sports and Exercise Therapy and level 7 Practice Placement.
 Helen is also the placement coordinator for the BSc and MSc programmes.

 In addition to her work in higher education, Helen is also a level 3 Pilates instructor.